NSS 2023

 Prize Draw

-Every student who takes part in the NSS 2023 can enter a prize draw to win one of 17 prizes:
+Every student who takes part in the NSS 2024 has the opportunity to enter a prize draw to win one of the following prizes:

-- 2 x £200 voucher of your choice from: - Amazon, Uber, Deliveroo, LovetoShop
+• 2 x £200 voucher of your choice from: Uber, Deliveroo, LovetoShop

-- 2 x £100 voucher of your choice from: - Amazon, Uber, Deliveroo, LovetoShop
+• 2 x £100 voucher of your choice from: Uber, Deliveroo, LovetoShop

-- 4 x £50 voucher of your choice from: - Amazon, Uber, Deliveroo, LovetoShop
+• 4 x £50 voucher of your choice from: Uber, Deliveroo, LovetoShop

-- 4 x £25 voucher of your choice from: Amazon, Uber, Deliveroo, LovetoShop
+• 4 x £25 voucher of your choice from: Uber, Deliveroo, LovetoShop

 Charitable donation

-- University of Manchester Cost of Living Support Fund.
-Open all year round, the Living Cost Support fund can award grants of up to £2000 to help students overcome financial hardship or unforeseen additional costs.
-The fund is open to all students at the University, regardless of level of study or nationality.
+• University of Manchester Cost of Living Support Fund: Awarding grants of up to £2000 to help students overcome financial hardship or unforeseen additional costs.

-These organisations are aligned to University values and/or have a connection with the University through our volunteering activities or The Student’s Union.
+Students eligible to complete the NSS chose organisations from a shortlist of organisations that align to our University values and/or have a connection with the University through our volunteering activities or The Student’s Union.

 If you have any questions please contact teachingandlearningsurveys@manchester.ac.uk